nopales/didiplayer/README.md

 # didiplayer
 Wordpress Plugin for Chronicles of Didi audio/podcast player.
-Shorcode defaults are set for my current implementation but could be customized and used with another xml feed for another site.
+Shortcode defaults are set for my current implementation but could be customized and used with another xml feed for another site.